Gather your supplies:

 Shovel; set-out paint; wheelbarrow; rubber mallet; trowel; sponge; long-handled broom

-To make them stick more easily, apply a bonding agent to underside before placing on mortar.
+- To make them stick more easily, apply a bonding agent to the underside before placing on mortar

-When buying large boulders like this, ask the landscape supplier to organise placement on delivery.
+- When buying large boulders, ask the landscape supplier to organise placement on delivery.

 Using a shovel, remove any original plants and grass so soil is bare.
 Using set-out paint, mark out where garden beds and boulders will go.